Oluwadamilola04/Credit-Card-Fraud-Detection-/README.md

 - a baseline and drift report for monitoring,
 - a feature-importance export for model inspection.

 The default API threshold is `0.5`, while the notebook explored a threshold near `0.9742` for the best F1 trade-off.
 These values are starting points for review workflows, not universal production settings.

 ## Current limitations

 This is a strong prototype, but it is not yet a production-grade fraud system.

-In a real deployment you would still want to add:
+In a real deployment i would still want to add:

 - authentication and authorization,
 - input validation and rate limiting,